-- Molina Availity Essentials portal Provider.MolinaHealthcare.com. - Molina Provider Services automated IVR system at (855) 237-6178.
+- Availity Essentials portal at provider.
+Molina Healthcare.com - Molina Provider Services automated IVR system at (855) 322-4081.

-Possession of a Molina ID card does not mean a recipient is eligible for Marketplace services.
+Possession of a Molina ID Card does not mean a recipient is eligible for Marketplace services.
 A Provider should verify a recipient's eligibility each time the recipient presents to their office for services.
 The verification sources can be used to verify a recipient's enrollment in a Molina Marketplace plan.

-Identification cards
+Identification Cards